Confidence and supply: British Columbia

 The NDP and Green Party announced on 13 December 2024 that they had concluded a confidence and supply agreement, the 2024 Co-operation and Responsible Government Accord, after the NDP won a slim 1-seat majority government a few months earlier in the 2024 provincial election.
 The agreement will have the Green Party support the NDP government on all confidence votes for a term of four years, subject to annual renewal, in exchange for cooperation on shared policy goals like expanding health care funding and public transit.
+In February 2026, the BC Greens decided not to renew the agreement after it accused the BC NDP government of not implementing the terms of the agreement.

 New Brunswick

 On 2 November 2018 (less than two months after the 2018 New Brunswick general election) the legislative assembly voted 25–23 for a motion, introduced by the Progressive Conservatives, to amend the throne speech to declare no confidence in the government.
 Subsequently, Premier Brian Gallant indicated his intention to resign the premiership and recommend to the lieutenant governor that PC leader Blaine Higgs be given the mandate to form a minority government: "I will go see the lieutenant-governor at her earliest convenience to inform her that I will be resigning as premier, and I will humbly suggest to her honour to allow the leader of the Conservative Party to attempt to form a government and attempt to gain the confidence of the house".
 People's Alliance leader Kris Austin said he would work with the new government "in the areas we agree on," and reiterated his promise to support the Progressive Conservatives on confidence votes for a period of 18 months.
 Green Party leader David Coon said he would start working with the Tories in an attempt to ensure his party's issues were on the government's agenda.